ReynaldoAMartinez/Microsoft-30-day-challenge/README.md

 # Purpose

-In this 30-Day challenge using a purely Microsoft-based environment, I showcase what I've learned in the different modules and progress days, as well as demonstrate through the steps and screenshots the new knowledge and skills I'm acquiring through this process.
-Through this process I'am pursuing and achievement goals such as to gain real experience in a SOC environment with Microsoft-based tools, working on projects I can showcase in my personal portfolio, to acquire a methodology for research, and "think like an analyst" when doing my work.
+In this 30-Day challenge using a purely Microsoft-based environment, I showcase what I've learned in the progress days, as well as demonstrate with the steps and screenshots attached the knowledge and skills I'm acquiring through this project.
+Through this process I'am pursuing goals like gain real experience in a SOC environment with Microsoft-based tools, adding a new project in my portfolio, to acquire a methodology for research, and "think like an analyst" when doing an investigation.

 Skills Learned